Ecotutu: History

-In 2021, They were listed among 10 finalists for United Nations World Food Programme (WFP).
+In 2021, Ecotutu was listed among ten finalists for the United Nations World Food Programme (WFP).

-In 2022, The company made it to the final top 3 at Global Entrepreneurship Summit and won the Zenith Bank FutureForward Tech Fair securing N20 million prize money.
+In 2022, the company was named among the top three finalists at Global Entrepreneurship Summit and won the Zenith Bank FutureForward Tech Fair securing N20 million prize money.

+Operations

-Ecotutu provide Solar-Powered Food Storage For Farmers in Nigeria.
-They pioneered a ‘pay-as-you-chill’ storage service for fruit and vegetable farmers – combining low-cost, flexible payments option with solar-powered evaporation technology in Nigeria.
+Ecotutu provide solar-powered food storage for farmers in Nigeria.
+The company operates a ‘pay-as-you-chill’ storage service for fruit and vegetable farmers, using solar-powered evaporation technology in Nigeria.

-Ecotutu operates at multiple locations across states in Nigeria; Providing cooling as a service in Open markets and farms clusters.
+Ecotutu operates at multiple locations across states in Nigeria, offering cooling as a service in open markets and farm clusters.